RoberAgro/orbitworks/docs/source/notes/app_development.md

 turn amber; Help uses H rather than ?; and Shift-wheel angle adjustment was restored after being removed in an intermediate version.
-Later typography, elapsed-time, numbering and keyboard-focus changes live in the packaged app, not necessarily in the historical version files.
+Later typography, elapsed-time, numbering and keyboard-focus changes live in the packaged app, and are maintained there.
+The obsolete root `app/` directory was subsequently removed; the tests no longer load versioned app copies from it.

 The old planning notes also proposed JAX-accelerated geometry, Diffrax integration, standalone performance benchmarks, separate knob/joystick controls, and password-protected access.
 These are **not implemented features** of the current app.
-Numerical integration remains in the Python app module, and the live conic preview remains in JavaScript.
+Numerical integration remains in the Python app module, and the live conic preview remains in JavaScript, as detailed in §2.
 The archived material preserves those ideas without presenting them as completed work.

-Historical regression coverage includes orbital closure, circular and open orbits, impact and grazing-contact handling, distant launches, invalid inputs, angle conventions, layout, assets and health responses.
+Current regression coverage includes orbital closure, circular and open orbits, impact and grazing-contact handling, distant launches, invalid inputs, angle conventions, layout, assets, health responses and local-launcher behaviour.
+The two app test modules import `orbitworks.app` directly and consolidate the previous version-specific tests.
 Targeted interaction checks during development also exercised dragging, double-click launch, input precision, slider shortcuts, Help, and disconnection/reconnection.
 Those manual or one-off checks are not a permanent browser test suite.

-The source documents for this consolidation are `README.md`, `README_v2.md`, `todo.md`, `TODO_v3.md`, `TODO_v4.md`, and `TODO_v5.md`, now archived unchanged
+The source documents for this consolidation are `README.md`, `README_v2.md`, `todo.md`, `TODO_v3.md`, `TODO_v4.md`, and `TODO_v5.md`.
+Those historical files
+were consolidated before the obsolete application directory was removed.
-under `app/app_old/`.
-The separate repository roadmap, [OrbitWorks planned work](orbitworks_planned_work.md), remains independent of this implemented-feature record.
+The separate repository roadmap,
+[OrbitWorks planned work](orbitworks_planned_work.md), remains independent of this implemented-feature record.